July 28, 2020

 And that’s a wrap!
 Next Dimension curates the most practical and useful tools and strategic IT insights from the web.

-This week we shared articles across our social media covering the following topics: IT ROI: Security, Enable Efficiency through Innovation, IT road map as a plain language collaboration platform,
+This week we shared articles across our social media covering the following topics: Simplify Your Infrastructure and IT Security: Avoiding Stops.

 Looking for details?
 Continue reading to see more.

 Ransomware attacks exploit unaddressed known vulnerabilities.
 It may be time to simplify your IT management models?

 Organizations and their employees can fall victim to a variety of cyberattacks methods, including phishing campaigns, viruses, spyware and trojans.
 The most problematic and pervasive type is ransomware.
 Among different sectors, government agencies were the hardest hit by ransomware in the first quarter, accounting for 21% of all such attacks.
 Other industries heavily targeted by ransomware were science and education, healthcare, and industrial companies.